A MAN CALLED OVE:

 On the night that Dzhokhar A. Tsarnaev, 19, marathon bomber on the run,

-in Watertown, Massachusetts, Jerry Tallmer suddenly realized he had seen
+Watertown, Massachusetts, Jerry Tallmer suddenly realized he had seen this

-a film that offers provocative insights on the forces of history that
+that offers provocative insights on the forces of history that act on radical

 Cat of Otama Pond"